Nonparametric Simulation Extrapolation for Measurement Error Models: Introduction

+Measurement error, where a variate of interest is not accurately observed, is a pervasive issue which can undermine the validity of an analysis.
+Numerous methods exist which correct for the effects of measurement error.
+These techniques commonly assume an additive model with normally distributed errors.
+This assumption, though appealing in its simplicity, is often unreasonable in real-world applications.
+See, for instance, \citet{GPS_Example, Income_Example, GeneExpression_Example, GalacticRotation_Example, BMI_Example, NRC_1986}, and \citet{Nusser_1996}.
+When the assumptions made are difficult to test, such as those regarding the distribution of error terms, concerns regarding the validity of correction procedures are amplified.

-The accommodation of non-normal errors is, as such, an important area of study.
+The accommodation of non-normal errors is therefore an important area of study.
 Nonparametric and semiparametric methods, which do not impose strict assumptions on the distribution of the error terms, are important in providing flexible ways to correct for the effects of measurement error; see, for instance, \citet{BMI_Example,NP_Example1,NP_Example2,NP_Example3,CarrollBook}, and \citet{YiBook}.
-These nonparametric and semiparametric methods are frequently framed in contrast to parametric techniques which make normality assumptions.
-While parametric techniques often make normality assumptions, several have been developed to account for non-normal data.
+In addition to these nonparametric and semiparametric methods, several parametric techniques have been developed to account for non-normal errors \citep{Laplace,CoxNG}.

 In order to facilitate error correction in the presence of non-normal errors, we present an extension of the commonly used simulation extrapolation method \citep{SIMEX}.
 Our extension does not assume that errors are normally distributed.
 Instead, we propose a nonparametric simulation extrapolation procedure, which consistently corrects for the effects of additive measurement error, regardless of the distribution of the error.
 The simulation extrapolation method is commonly abbreviated to SIMEX.
-We will refer to the standard SIMEX procedure as P-SIMEX, or parametric SIMEX, to distinguish it from our proposed non-parametric procedure, which we refer to as NP-SIMEX.

-Simulation extrapolation is a method used to correct for the effects of measurement error in a wide variety of contexts.
-P-SIMEX is a two-step process.
-In the first step, called the simulation step, P-SIMEX simulates the addition of extra measurement error in a covariate of interest to determine the impact of this additional error on the bias of an estimator.
-Then, using this relationship in the second step, called the extrapolation step, the analyst extrapolates to the case where no error is present.
-It has been shown that the standard P-SIMEX method may be resilient to deviations from the assumption of normality of errors, in some settings. \citet{SIMEX} show that, in one particular setting, an explanatory variable with a discrete error distribution can be effectively accommodated with the P-SIMEX procedure.
-However, other authors have shown that in non-normal settings the bias resulting from a P-SIMEX correction can be substantial \citep{Yi, Laplace}.
+We will refer to the standard SIMEX procedure as the P-SIMEX, or the parametric SIMEX, to distinguish it from our non-parametric procedure, which we refer to as the NP-SIMEX.
+It has been shown that the P-SIMEX method may be resilient to deviations from the assumption of normality of errors in some settings \citep{SIMEX}.
+Other authors have shown that when errors are non-normal the bias resulting from the P-SIMEX correction can be substantial \citep{Yi, Laplace}.